 2010-11: Wilson appeared in 43 games for Georgetown and scored 20 goals with 41 assists and 59 PMs.
 In four playoff games, he score 1 goal with 2 assists and had 8 PMs.
 Two of his three points, including his goal, came on the power play.
 Wilson was selected for Canada East in the World Junior U-19 Challenge and scored 3 goals with 3 assists in five games.
 Wilson was not among the 210 North American skaters listed in Central Scouting's final rankings.
 He was selected in the seventh round (209th overall) by the Pittsburgh Penguins in the 2011 NHL Draft.

 2011-12: Wilson fit right into the lineup for Massachusetts-Lowell as a freshman; scoring at a point-per-game pace and being named Hockey East's Rookie of the Year.
 He scored 16 goals with 22 assists and was plus-12 with 26 penalty minutes in 37 games.
 The River Hawks were one of the big surprises in college hockey — finishing second in Hockey East and reaching the NCAA East Regional Final against Union after defeating Miami.

 Scott Wilson is an offensively-minded forward with superb hockey sense.
 Equally competent at shooting and distributing the puck, he is still very raw in many respects, particularly in his defensive game.
-Wilson needs to add more strength, it is not the issue it was when he was initially drafted, but he will have to continue getting bigger if he is to be effective at the professional level.
+He needs to add more strength and get bigger and stronger if he is to be effective at the professional level.
 He could also be more explosive in his first step, but his skating is not a liability.

-Wilson will return to Massachusetts-Lowell for his sophomore season and should be among the top offensive producers in the NCAA.
-Long-term he projects as a middle of the lineup forward with offensive ability.
+Wilson will return to Massachusetts-Lowell for his junior season and should continue to be one of the top offensive producers in the NCAA.
+Longterm he projects as a top-nine forward with good offensive abilities.